Armand Bayou: Description

+Armand Bayou Nature Center

 The bayou is best known for the Armand Bayou Nature Center, through which it runs.
 The bayou and the nature center were named for Armand Yramategui, former curator of the Burke Baker Planetarium and environmental leader during the 1960s.

+Environmental Issues

 State Representative Dennis Paul, before he took office, was among those who worked with community leaders to clean up the bayou before the United States Environmental Protection Agency ordered a national solution to what Paul otherwise viewed as "a local problem."